 Interrupt and Resume

 Helix Agents supports interrupting and resuming agent execution.
-This enables user-controlled pauses, crash recovery, and time-travel debugging.
+This enables user-controlled pauses, crash recovery, time-travel debugging, and human-in-the-loop (HITL) workflows.

 Overview